Raelifin/sumibli/raw/spec.md

 Sentence-starts ("idamitu") are the letters thit and thij followed by any diphthong.

-💻idamitu ≔ thit & thij & ufamglakautsi
+💻idamitu ≔ thuc & ufamglakautsi

-An expression ("imi") is an orientation followed by a fancy-list of sentences ("idami") and terminated by an optional "tsh".
-We are allowed to drop the orientation if there is at least one thur with an explicit orientation before the first imaizladu.
+An expression ("imi") is an orientation followed by a fancy-list of sentences ("idami") and terminated by an optional "ch".
+We are allowed to drop the orientation if there is at least one thir with an explicit orientation before the first imaizladu.
 (Thus if there are no imaizladu in an expression, the orientation can be dropped.) 📣Unlike everywhere else, the formal definition doesn't include this rule💬 (because it's annoying to formally specify).

-💻imi ≔ orientation? & fancy-list idami & optional (thit & thij)
+💻imi ≔ orientation? & fancy-list idami & optional (thuc)

 🔝